HiPeRT/unimore_roboracer/README.md

 </details>

 <details>
-<summary><a href="https://doi.org/10.1016/j.sysarc.2024.103239">GPU implementation of the Frenet Path Planner for embedded autonomous systems: A case study in the F1tenth scenario</a></summary>
+<summary><a href="https://doi.org/10.1016/j.sysarc.2024.103239">GPU implementation of the Frenet Path Planner for embedded autonomous systems: A case study in the Roboracer scenario</a></summary>

 ```bibtex
 @article{MUZZINI2024103239,